kata198/indexedredis/README.rst

 		]

-		BINARY_FIELDS = [ 'mp3_data', ]

 		KEY_NAME = 'Songs'

 **Model Fields:**

 *FIELDS* - REQUIRED.
-A list of strings which name the fields that can be used for storage.
-(See AdvancedFields section below for more)
+A list of string or IRField objects (or their subclasses) which name the fields that can be used for storage. (see "Advanced Fields" section below)

-	 Example: ['Name', 'Description', 'Model', 'Price']
+	 Example: ['Name', 'Description', 'Model', IRFixedPointField('Price', 2), IRField('timestamp', valueType=datetime), IRField('remainingStock', valueType=int)]

 *INDEXED_FIELDS* - A list of strings containing the names of fields that will be indexed.
 Can only filter on indexed fields.
 Adds insert/delete time.
 Entries must also be present in FIELDS.

 	 Example: ['Name', 'Model']

-*BINARY_FIELDS* - A list of strings containing the names of fields which will be stored directly as unencoded bytes.
-This is generally faster and more space-efficient than using BASE64\_FIELDS, and should be used for purely binary data.

-	Example: ['picture', 'mp3_data']

-*BASE64_FIELDS* - A lsit of strings containing the names of fields which will be automatically converted to/from base64 for storage.
-This allows you to store binary data, e.x. audio or pictures.

-	Example: ['picture', 'mp3_data']

 *KEY_NAME* - REQUIRED.
 A unique name name that represents this model.
 Think of it like a table name.